yuukiiwa/new_BCanalyzer/README.md

 python newBCanalyzer.py -b <list of barcodes> -f <fastq NGS file> -l <linker sequence> [-n number of dimensions]
 #the argument -n is optional, and the default value is 2
 ```
 - 12/30/19: back from Europe!
 Annotating the code!
-Adding in the batch processing functionality!
+Adding in the batch processing function!